 - Hoh River Trail Route

-As fascinating from a historical perspective as it is from an ecological one, the Hoh River Trail bisects an area teeming with intrigue for the nature-lover and history buff alike and in our opinion is one of the best hiking trails in Washington.
+As fascinating from a historical perspective as it is from an ecological one, the Hoh River Trail bisects an area teeming with intrigue for the nature-lover and history buff alike and in our opinion is one of the best hiking trails in Washington state.

 Prior to European settlement in the late 18th century, the area surrounding and including what is now Olympus National Park was the home of the Quinault, Queets, Quileute, and Hoh Indian tribes.
 Early encounters between Europeans and the Hoh were fractious and involved a number of skirmishes both on land and at sea.